Skip to main content

 info

-In case of single event tables the name of the table describes the event that the user performed.
+For single event tables, the name of the table describes the event that the user performed.

-This event table model contains each event in a single table.
-The event properties for each event are stored in separate columns in the same table.
-This makes this table "wide" as the properties for each event don't always overlap and 100+ columns are required.
+This event table model stores every event in a single table.
+The event properties for each event are stored in separate columns within the same table.
+This makes the table "wide", since the properties for each event don't always overlap and 100+ columns are often required.

 • User ID: The ID of the user that performed the event.